 There is a very interesting trend emerging in the management of careers in the modern economic and business context.
 A trend that breaks up some myths and is value creating all around.

 This has a significant implication for people and on the manner in which they organize their careers.
-This is likewise true of the manner in which organizations, while needing skills and capabilities at a certain time and place, need to adapt to these changes and adopt new practices.
+This is likewise true of the manner in which organizations while needing skills and capabilities at a certain time and place, need to adapt to these changes and adopt new practices.
 To meet this new emerging reality, no longer do we believe that we need all talent in-house in order to access them.
-In a somewhat dry manner think of talents and competencies not as a capital assets, for example, a car, but rather as a service that is available on a pay for use basis .
+In a somewhat dry manner think of talents and competencies not as capital assets, for example, a car, but rather as a service that is available on a pay for use basis.
 Equally dryly, we are seeing the emergence of a taxi model for professional services.
-Furthermore there are more specific competencies and skills which are usually required on an off and on basis and over time companies have configured themselves appropriately.
+Furthermore, there are more specific competencies and skills which are usually required on an off-and-on basis and over time companies have configured themselves appropriately.

 In a way, there is nothing new here in the ‘pay for use’ model – most professional services are modelled on this approach and doctors, accountants, lawyers have been around forever.
 What is new is the embrace that the corporate world is giving to this concept.

-Looking at it from an individual’s point of view, we are also seeing another emerging cultural change – we are seeing that more and more, individuals want to be in charge of their own lives and treat themselves as ‘Me .Inc’ , maximizing their personal opportunities , indeed their personal business models.
+Looking at it from an individual’s point of view, we are also seeing another emerging cultural change – we are seeing that more and more, individuals want to be in charge of their own lives and treat themselves as ‘Me.Inc’, maximizing their personal opportunities, indeed their personal business models.
 More and more, individuals are motivated by newness and wanting to work with different people at different times.
-I am personally seeing a situation where, truly , personal growth is finally being defined as the many worlds that one has inhabited over time.
-For a corporate, a major advantage that this delivers from the individual is a certain 'wholeness' of perspective, harnessing disparate learnings to solve new problems .
-Obviously such an approach is not for those who wish to maximize stability and minimize risks for themselves.
-Clearly, a mega trend seems to be emerging where the individual entrepreneur in the knowledge world is essentially a corporation unto himself.
+I am personally seeing a situation where, truly, personal growth is finally being defined as the many worlds that one has inhabited over time.
+For a corporate, a major advantage that this delivers from the individual is a certain 'wholeness' of perspective, harnessing disparate learnings to solve new problems.
+Obviously, such an approach is not for those who wish to maximize stability and minimize risks for themselves.
+Clearly, a megatrend seems to be emerging where the individual entrepreneur in the known world is essentially a corporation unto himself.

-There was a time when companies offered lifetime employment and also took charge of the development an individual’s career.
+There was a time when companies offered lifetime employment and also took charge of the development of an individual’s career.
 This is no longer the case - neither possible nor indeed prevalent.
-The corporate sector believes that it is no longer responsible for "managing" the skills, careers, attributes and attitudes of individuals and therefore 'employability' becomes one’s own personal responsibility.
-In a fast changing environment, the need for new skills is emerging and the business sector does not necessarily have the ability to up-skill or differently skill its employees, never mind the billions being poured into 'training'.
+The corporate sector believes that it is no longer responsible for "managing" the skills, careers, attributes, and attitudes of individuals and therefore 'employability' becomes one’s own personal responsibility.
+In a fast-changing environment, the need for new skills is emerging and the business sector does not necessarily have the ability to up-skill or differently skill its employees, never mind the billions being poured into 'training'.

 Background Verification is an important tool for professionals to strengthen their skill profile and for organizations to have greater comfort and confidence in hiring the right people as recent surveys have found that one in three resumes in India is falsified.